College of Science and Health

 Pre-professional program requirements vary widely; some require a degree while others do not.
 Students are expected to be aware of the requirements of the school to which they plan to apply.
 Therefore, when selecting coursework, students should first consult the applicable program's website.

-Pre-professional advisors on the campus can be of assistance to students in designing a curriculum in such programs.
-Contact one of the pre-professional advisors or inquire at the College of Science and Health Academic Services Office in 105 Graff Main Hall for more information.
-Students interested in healthcare related tracks may also contact the Pre-Health Student Resource Center in 1209 Centennial Hall.
-In addition, many of the pre-professional tracks have related student organizations, such as the Pre-Dentistry Club, that support students who intend to go on for schooling in that subject.
-These clubs can be found at UWL's student organization website MyOrg.
+Advisors with knowledge of pre-professional tracks can be of assistance to students with their academic planning.
+Contact the Pre-Health Student Resource Center in 1209 Centennial Hall, or inquire at the College of Science and Health Academic Services Office in 105 Graff Main Hall for more information.
+Some departments on campus have designated advisors or program experts who can also assist with academic planning.
+In addition, many of the pre-professional tracks have related student organizations, and these clubs can be found at UWL's student organization website MyOrgs.

-Pre-professional programs are not majors at the University of Wisconsin-La Crosse and are often referred to as "tracks" in the WINGS Student Center.
-Although coursework recommended by the pre-professional program may be needed for admission to a graduate school, it is not required for graduation from UWL unless also included in a student's major/minor, college core, or the university degree requirements.
-Students still need to select a major to complete a degree at UWL.
+Pre-professional programs are not majors and are referred to as "tracks" in the WINGS Student Center (e.g. pre-medicine track).
+Although coursework recommended by the pre-professional program may be needed for admission to a graduate school, it may or may not be required for graduation from UWL.
+It is the student's responsibility to understand the requirements for their undergraduate degree and admission requirements for graduate programs of interest.
+Students must select a major to complete a degree at UWL and cannot graduate with only a pre-professional track.

 Pre-athletic training track